Skip to main content

 Research Interests

 The Bittleston Lab investigates the ecology and evolution of multispecies interactions.
 We aim to understand how microbial communities form, and how their dynamics affect their hosts as well as ecosystem structure and function.
 To study this, we use genomics tools to connect genes with ecology.
-Our study system is primarily the small, aquatic ecosystems that form inside the leaves of carnivorous pitcher plants, but will soon be extending to sagebrush-associated microbial communities.
+Our main study systems are the small, aquatic ecosystems that form inside the leaves of carnivorous pitcher plants and the leaf-associated microbial communities of sagebrush plants.

 Publications